onuhmichael/SQL-Project-DB-Queries-Dashboard/README.md

 SELECT SUM(num_likes) AS total_likes FROM (...)
 AS likes_by_post;: The outer query calculates the sum of the "num_likes" column derived from the inner query.
 The inner query is treated as a subquery and aliased as "likes_by_post".
 The result, aliased as "total_likes", represents the total number of likes across all posts.
 This query is valuable when you want to find the cumulative likes across all posts in a social media platform, blog, or any system where posts can be liked.
 It showcases the power of SQL's aggregation functions to perform complex calculations, providing a clear overview of the total engagement within the dataset.

+### Subquery
+### (6)-- Finding all the users who have commented on post_id 1

+SELECT name FROM Users WHERE user_id IN ( SELECT user_id FROM Comments WHERE post_id = 1 );

+### Description:

+This SQL query demonstrates the use of a subquery to find all users who have commented on a specific post (post_id 1).
+It achieves this by first selecting user_ids from the "Comments" table where the post_id is 1 and then using these user_ids to fetch corresponding names from the "Users" table.

+### Explanation:

+SELECT user_id FROM Comments WHERE post_id = 1: This inner query selects all user_ids from the "Comments" table where the post_id is 1.
+This provides a list of user_ids who have commented on post_id 1.
+SELECT name FROM Users WHERE user_id IN (...): The outer query uses the IN keyword to filter users whose user_id is present in the list obtained from the inner query.
+It selects the names of users who have commented on post_id 1.
+This query is useful when you want to retrieve specific information about users who have interacted with a particular post, such as users who have commented on a specific article, image, or video.
+The subquery narrows down the user_ids related to the specified post, allowing for a targeted selection of user details from the "Users" table.

+### JOINS
+### (7) -- Which users have liked post_id 2?

+SELECT Users.name
+FROM Users
+JOIN Likes ON Users.user_id = Likes.user_id
+WHERE Likes.post_id = 2;

+### -- Which posts have no comments?

+SELECT Posts.caption
+FROM Posts
+LEFT JOIN Comments ON Posts.post_id = Comments.post_id
+WHERE Comments.comment_id IS NULL;

+### -- Which posts were created by users who have no followers?

+SELECT Posts.caption
+FROM Posts
+JOIN Users ON Posts.user_id = Users.user_id
+LEFT JOIN Followers ON Users.user_id = Followers.user_id
+WHERE Followers.follower_id IS NULL;

+### Description:

+These SQL queries demonstrate the usage of different types of JOIN operations to extract specific information from related tables.

+### Explanation:

+Finding Users who Liked a Specific Post (post_id 2):

+SELECT Users.name FROM Users JOIN Likes ON Users.user_id = Likes.user_id WHERE Likes.post_id = 2;
+This query uses an INNER JOIN to combine the "Users" and "Likes" tables based on the common user_id.
+It selects the names of users who have liked the post with post_id = 2.
+Finding Posts with No Comments:

+SELECT Posts.caption FROM Posts LEFT JOIN Comments ON Posts.post_id = Comments.post_id WHERE Comments.comment_id IS NULL;
+Here, a LEFT JOIN is utilized between the "Posts" and "Comments" tables on the post_id.
+The query selects post captions where there are no corresponding comments.
+The Comments.comment_id IS NULL condition ensures that only posts without comments are retrieved.
+Finding Posts by Users with No Followers:

+SELECT Posts.caption FROM Posts JOIN Users ON Posts.user_id = Users.user_id LEFT JOIN Followers ON Users.user_id = Followers.user_id WHERE Followers.follower_id IS NULL;
+This query involves a JOIN between "Posts" and "Users" tables using user_id.
+Additionally, it performs a LEFT JOIN with the "Followers" table to find posts created by users who have no followers.
+The condition Followers.follower_id IS NULL ensures that only posts by users without followers are selected.
+These queries are valuable in scenarios where you need to extract specific information based on relationships between different entities.
+The JOIN operations help combine data from multiple tables, enabling complex analyses and detailed insights.